António Aurélio Gonçalves: Life

-Gonçalves was born in the city of Mindelo, capital of the island of São Vicente.
+Gonçalves was born in the city of Mindelo, the capital of the island of São Vicente.
 He was the son of Roque da Silva Gonçalves.
-He was absent from the island for 22 years after he headed to the imperial capital of Lisbon in 1917 after his high-school studies at the seminary on the island of São Nicolau.
+He was absent from the island for 22 years after heading to the imperial capital of Lisbon in 1917 after his high-school studies at the seminary on the island of São Nicolau.
 He attended the University of Lisbon where he studied medicine for two years.
-Later, he studied Fine Arts, history and philosophy.
-In 1938, he published a dissertation on irony in the work by Eça de Queiroz.
+Later, he studied Fine Arts, history, and philosophy.
+In 1938, he published a dissertation on irony in the work of Eça de Queiroz.
 He returned to his native island in early 1939.

 He was a critic in many different areas, book prefaces, literary seminaries of the Professor's Course Formation of the Secondary School, articles and reviews with Ponto & Vírgula, a Portuguese word for "semicolon".

 He was professor of history and philosophy at the Mindelo (Liceu central do Mindelo) and Gil Eanes Lyceums and the technical school.
 He published several works and wrote for the major Cape Verdean review Claridade and the story O enterro de nha candinha Sena (1957).
 His other work Noite de Vento (Night Wind) was translated into French, his first work to be translated into a difference language.

 Gonçalves died on 30 September 1984 as the result of a hit-and-run accident five days after his 83rd birthday.